Skip Navigation

 Behavior may be attention-seeking.
 Some individuals express their need for attention through inappropriate behavior.
 Some effective behavior management techniques include:

 • Ignoring the behavior: Use a technique called planned ignoring.
 This means do not look at or talk to the person.
-Ignore the problematic behavior and give them the attention they crave when they are behaving appropriately.
+Ignore problematic behavior and give individuals the attention they crave when their behavior is appropriate.

 • Teaching a replacement behavior: Model or suggest the appropriate behavior (for example: demonstrate how to correctly utilize an object or use proper voice volume and tone).